kat4/instaground/README.md

 ##Strategy

-- [ ] Learn to use the instagram api to return an image from a hashtag based on a static word.
+- [ ] Learn to use the instagram API to return an image from a hashtag based on a static word.

 - [ ] Conceal API key.